-1. How do I measure for window blinds?
+How do I measure for roller blinds?

-How to measure windows with a recess
+How to measure inside the recess

 To allow for variations at different points of the window, measure both the width and the height of your window in three different places, taking the smallest measurement for each.

-How to measure windows without a recess
+How to measure outside the recess

-2. How do I fit window blinds?
+How do I fit roller blinds?

-For a blind intended to fit inside a recess, you obviously need to fix the brackets to the underside of the top of the window, the adjacent walls, or the window frame.
+For a blind intended to fit inside a recess, you need to fix the brackets to the underside of the top of the window, the adjacent walls, or the window frame.

-4. How do I clean window blinds?
+How do I clean roller blinds?

 To keep your blinds looking their best as well as ensuring they last longer, you should clean them regularly.
 Depending on the type and fabric, some blinds will have specific care instructions, which you'll find either on the packaging or in the included leaflet.

 Generally, however, most blinds can be simply dusted, wiped clean, or vacuumed using an upholstery brush.
-Better still, there are sets of brushes specifically designed to help you easily clean the slats of your venetian blind.

-5. Window blinds cord safety advice
+Roller blinds cord safety advice

 Was this guide useful?